Business Boost Grants Program

 Refer to the grant guidelines for examples of eligible project activities.

-• activities bought using cryptocurrencies, barter, or services in-kind
+• good and services paid using crypto-currencies, cash, barter, or services in-kind

 • computer hardware/gadgets (e.g. computer servers, PCs, tablets/iPads, mobile phones, point of sales systems, headphones)